Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 • The transfer is necessary as being in the public interest in circumstances as determined by the Minister.

-Data Subject Rights
+D. Data Subject Rights

 The data subjects or the person whose data is being collected has certain rights under the PDPA.
 The most prominent rights can be categorized under the following:

-Right to access and rectification
+a.
+Right to Access and Rectification

-Right to restriction of processing
+b.
+Right to Restriction of Processing

 The PDPA allows the data subjects to restrict the use of their data entirely or to restrict its use in certain conditions.
-In such a case, the data subject allows the data handler to keep possession of their data and use it as they see fit except in a few cases such as restricted use of their data in marketing campaigns for certain products/services.
+In such a case, the data subject allows the data handler to keep possession of their data and use it as they see fit, except in a few cases, such as restricted use of their data in marketing campaigns for certain products/services.
 Data subjects can also request their data not be processed or used for anything that can cause distress or damage to them.

-Regulatory Authority
+F. Regulatory Authority

-Penalties for Non-Compliance
+G. Penalties for Non-Compliance

-Lastly, as per Section 129 of the PDPA, if an organization is found to have transferred data obtained from inside Malaysia to any external location, they can be fined up to RM300,000 and/or 2-years of imprisonment to follow.
+Lastly, as per Section 129 of the PDPA, if an organization is found to have transferred data obtained from inside Malaysia to any external location, they can be fined up to RM300,000 and/or 2 years of imprisonment to follow.

-How Organizations Can Operationalize the Law
+H. How Organizations Can Operationalize PDPA

-Organizations hoping to become and more importantly remain PDPA complaint in Malaysia have to ensure the following:
+Organizations hoping to become and, more importantly, remain PDPA complaint in Malaysia have to ensure the following:

 • Obtain express consent from the users before processing any data from them.